 Male Breast Self Exam

-An MBSE is a way to check your breasts for lumps and other changes.
+A male breast self-exam (MBSE) is a way to check your breasts for lumps and other changes.
 Breast cancer and other breast problems are more common in women but can occur in men.
 Your risk is increased if you have a family member with breast cancer or are taking certain medicines.
 Regular BSEs can help you know how your breasts normally look and feel.
 Most breast lumps or changes are not cancer, but you should always have them checked by a healthcare provider.

 - You find any lumps or changes in your breasts.